-Our Company has appointed Vasant Kuber Soni, Company Secretary, as the Compliance Officer to redress complaints, if any, of the investors participating in the Issue.
+Our Company has appointed Vasant Kuber Soni, Company Secretary, as the Compliance Officer who shall be responsible for monitoring the compliance of the securities laws and for redressal of investors' grievances, if any, of the investors participating in the Issue.
 Contact details for our Company Secretary and Compliance Officer are as follows:

-Vasant Kuber Soni

-Company Secretary & Compliance Officer

-Marc Loire Fashions Limited

-Plot No. 426/1 First Floor, Rani Khera Road,

-Village Mundaka, West Delhi, India, 110041.

-Contact No: : +91 62009 62002 Email ID: csvasant@marcloire.in Website: https://marcloire.com/
+Vasant Kuber Soni Company Secretary & Compliance Officer Marc Loire Fashions Limited Plot No. 426/1 First Floor, Rani Khera Road, Village Mundaka, West Delhi, India, 110041.
+Contact No: +91 62009 62002 Email ID: csvasant@marcloire.in Website: https://marcloire.com/